mami-project/udpdiff/README.md

 ### copycat on PlanetLab

-The first data set, measured using the [copycat](http://queen.run.montefiore.ulg.ac.be/~edeline/pam16/) tool on PlanetLab, has not yet been uploaded to the repository.
-Please contact [Korian Edeline](mailto:korian.edeline@ulg.ac.be) for direct access.
-Jupyter notebooks will be uploaded shortly.
+The copycat.1 dataset and tool are available [here](http://queen.run.montefiore.ulg.ac.be/~edeline/pam16/).

+The Jupyter notebooks for analysis are available [here](copycat15).

 ### RIPE Atlas